hippopotamusinflight/bioinformaticshippo/content/tutorials/r_tutorials/2020_05_20_0847-R_blogdown_usefulStuff.md

 - in /data/ dir
     - `fonts/my_font_set` set custom font, font size, etc<br>
 - in /layouts/_default/ dir
+	- **do not do below**, blogdown stopped rendering new blog posts after
     - `single.html` table of content on sidebar for .md blog posts<br>
 - in /R/ dir
     - `build.R` r script to tell blogdown to build whatever is in static dir<br>